scality/Zenko/docs/docsource/reference/apis/cloudserver/access_control/ACLs/specifying_an_acl.rst

 ----------

 The ACL on a bucket identifies the resource owner and a set of grants.
-The format is the XML representation of an ACL in the Zenko API.
+The format is the XML representation of an ACL in the XDM   API.
 The bucket owner has FULL_CONTROL of the resource.
 In addition, the ACL shows how permissions are granted on a resource to two accounts, identified by canonical user ID, and two of the predefined Amazon S3 groups.